Thursday, November 18, 2010

 At this point, action comes pretty easily to me, but that wasn't always the case.
 My early work was way too descriptive in how my fight scenes played out -- every detail explained, special names created for styles and whatnot.
 It took longer to read the action that it did to actually perform the action.

 Before I dive in any further, I think it's important to clarify that today, I'm talking about action in the traditional "person in peril" way.
 The action you think of when you hear "action movie."
 It's not the "start with the action" type you hear in writing advice.
-(That's another post for another day)
+(That's a topic for another day)

 Action can be tough because it's easy to focus too much on the action and not enough on the character in peril.
 So long descriptions sneak in and what the character does takes center stage.
 What the character thinks and feels often gets shoved into the background.